weneedtotalknewspaper/graceful-squid-05a62/src/pages/blog/articles.md

 ---
-title: Poetry as a force for forward movement
+title: Poetry as a Force for Forward Movement
 subtitle: lorem-ipsum
 date: '2021-02-26'
 categories: